oiva/oiva.github.io/about/index.markdown

 in <a href="https://www.flickr.com/photos/oiva/">photo&shy;graphy</a>, cycling (never failing to mention that I was a messenger back in the day), and good beers.</p>

-<p>I work for a consul&shy;tancy com&shy;pany called <a href="https://sc5.io">SC5</a> and do a bunch of
+<p>I work for a Finnish insurance company <a href="https://www.popvakuutus.fi">POP Vakuutus</a> and do a bunch of
 hobby projects on the side.
-Because why watch TV if you can code, am I right?
-At work I'm mostly working on a Finnish insurance company <a href="https://www.popvakuutus.fi">POP Vakuutus</a>.</p>
+Because why watch TV if you can code, am I right?</p>

 <h3>Contact me</h3>
 <div class="vcard">